Anti-Correlated Noise in Epoch-Based Stochastic Gradient Descent: Implications for Weight Variances in Flat Directions: Related Work

 \subsection{Limiting Dynamics and Weight Fluctuations}

-Various studies have scrutinized the limiting dynamics, often modeling SGD as a stochastic differential equation (SDE).
-Commonly, researchers such as Mandt et al. \cite{Mandt.2017} and Jastrzębski et al. \cite{Jastrzebski.2017} approximate the loss near a minimum as a quadratic function and present the SDE as a multivariate Ornstein-Uhlenbeck (OU) process.
-This process proposes a stationary weight distribution with Gaussian weight fluctuations.
-Jastrzębski et al. \cite{Jastrzebski.2017} further assume the Hessian noise approximation, observing under these conditions that the weight fluctuations are isotropic.
-Kunin et al. \cite{Kunin.2021} who also incorporate momentum into their analysis, predict and empirically verify isotropic weight fluctuations. \mbox{Chaudhari} \& Soatto \cite{Chaudhari.2018} also investigate the SDE but without the assumption of a quadratic loss, nor that it reached equilibrium.
-They gain insights via the Fokker-Plank equation.
+Several studies have examined the limiting dynamics of SGD, often modeling it as a stochastic differential equation (SDE).
+Researchers such as Mandt et al.~\cite{Mandt.2017} and Jastrz\k{e}bski et al.~\cite{Jastrzebski.2017} commonly approximate the loss near a minimum as a quadratic function, representing the SDE as a multivariate Ornstein-Uhlenbeck (OU) process.
+This process suggests a stationary weight distribution with Gaussian fluctuations.
+Jastrz\k{e}bski et al.~\cite{Jastrzebski.2017} further assume that the gradient covariance is proportional to the Hessian, observing under these conditions that the weight fluctuations are isotropic.
+Kunin et al.~\cite{Kunin.2021}, who also incorporate momentum into their analysis, predict and empirically verify isotropic weight fluctuations.
+Chaudhari \& Soatto~\cite{Chaudhari.2018} investigate the SDE without assuming a quadratic loss or equilibrium, gaining insights via the Fokker-Planck equation.

-Alternatively, some studies derive relations from a stationarity assumption instead of a continuous time approximation \cite{Yaida.2019, Liu.2021, Ziyin.2022}.
-Yaida \cite{Yaida.2019} assumes that the weight trajectory follows a stationary distribution and derives general fluctuation-dissipation relations from that.
-Liu et al. \cite{Liu.2021} go further to assume a quadratic loss function, leading them to derive exact relations for the weight variance of SGD with momentum.
-If the additional Hessian noise approximation is made, their results also predict the weight variance to be approximately isotropic, except in directions where the product of learning rate and Hessian eigenvalue is significantly high.
+Alternatively, some studies derive relationships from a stationarity assumption rather than a continuous-time approximation \cite{Yaida.2019, Liu.2021, Ziyin.2022}.
+Yaida~\cite{Yaida.2019} assumes that the weight trajectory follows a stationary distribution and derives general fluctuation-dissipation relations from this premise.
+Liu et al.~\cite{Liu.2021} go further by assuming a quadratic loss function, enabling them to derive exact relations for the weight variance of SGD with momentum.
+If the gradient covariance is additionally assumed to be proportional to the Hessian, their results also predict that the weight variance is approximately isotropic, except in directions where the product of the learning rate and the Hessian eigenvalue is significantly large.

-Such computed weight variances are explicitly applied in various contexts, such as computing the escape rate from a minimum or assessing the approximation error in SGD, which captures the additional training error attributed to noise \cite{Liu.2021}.
+These theoretically computed weight variances are explicitly applied in various contexts, such as calculating the escape rate from a minimum or assessing the approximation error in SGD -- which captures the additional training error attributed to noise \cite{Liu.2021}.